openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

   A minimum cost will prevent paths from adding unnecessary hops or from bouncing between two similar paths.
 * Link costs are currently based on the link's round-trip latency
-* Terminators have a static cost which can be management via the management API for static terminators, or via the SDK for dynamic terminators.
+* Terminators have a static cost which can be managed via the management API for static terminators, or via the SDK for dynamic terminators.
 * Terminators also have a dynamic cost.
 The more circuits on a terminator, the higher the cost.
 As circuits are torn down, the cost goes back down.
 Dial failures will also temporarily raise the